 “The things I was putting in my body, my tolerance got so high.
 I got to the point where I couldn’t even count how many pills I was taking… I had overdosed in 2007, like right around Christmas in 2007… Pretty much almost died… I scared myself, like, ‘Yo!
 I need to, I need help.
 Like I can’t beat this on my own.
 I think that was my biggest problem… I mean, I’m sure that anybody with addiction—the biggest problem is admitting that you have a problem.
 Nobody wants to admit that they’re not in control of something.” – Eminem

 Millions of people are plagued by alcohol and drug addiction every year.
-Once you’ve completed your drug rehab, the road to recovery never ends; you are constantly enhancing and rebuilding your road, finding better ways to cope and succeed.
+Once you’ve completed your rehabilitation, the road to recovery never ends; you are constantly enhancing and rebuilding your road, finding better ways to cope and succeed.
 Meditation is one practice that serves as a vital source of added support during the recovery process.
 In fact, many treatment centers have adopted meditation as a part of their overall treatment program.

 Meditation is a powerful practice that has been used for thousands of years to lead the meditator towards enlightenment and spiritual connection.
 You don’t have to be religious or consider practicing meditation, as it is first and foremost about the self, and being one with your mind.